regensa18/AdvProg2018/README.md

 2. **B** if student completed **all mandatory tasks** and **at least half of the optional tasks**
 3. **C** if student completed **at least half of the mandatory tasks**
-4. **D** if student did not demonstrate their work to teaching assistant, **regardless the completion of the tasks**
+4. **D** if student only completed **less than half of the mandatory tasks** or did not demonstrate their work (in-person or merge request) on schedule to teaching assistant, **regardless the completion of the tasks**
 5. **E** if student skipped the tutorial by doing nothing, e.g. no signs of work or branch related to the tutorial in the repository

-All students required to demonstrate their work to teaching assistant.
+All students required to demonstrate their work to teaching assistant by using code review.
+Code review shall be conducted by using Merge Request on GitLab and offline discussion if time permitting.
+Students are expected to follow-up questions and feedbacks given by TA.
-The standard procedures on demonstrating lab work to TA will be provided later.
+TA will give grade based on student's participation during code review and offline discussion.
+Tutorial work that achieved grade A - C will be accepted by TA and merged into student's `master` branch.

+**Warning: students are not allowed to merge their own tutorial branches to master without TA's supervision and approval.
+Only members of teaching team (TAs & lecturers) that allowed to approve/reject a MR made by student.**

 # License